In Exercises 5–20, find the range, variance, and standard deviati... | Channels for Pearson+

 Range

-The range is a measure of variation that represents the difference between the maximum and minimum values in a data set.
-It provides a simple way to understand the spread of the data, indicating how far apart the highest and lowest values are.
-For example, in the ages of the Super Bowl players, the range would be calculated by subtracting the youngest age from the oldest age.
+The range is a measure of variation that indicates the difference between the highest and lowest values in a data set.
+It provides a simple way to understand the spread of the data, showing how much variability exists.
+For example, if the highest number of cigarettes smoked per day is 20 and the lowest is 0, the range would be 20 - 0 = 20 cigarettes.

 Recommended video: